-15 Beloved Foods You Grew Up Eating That Are Terrible for You
+15 Beloved Foods From Your Childhood That Are Terrible for You

-Well, we're here to take a trip down memory lane and remind you of the foods you used to love that are frankly just awful for you.
+Well, we're here to take a trip down memory lane and remind you of the foods you used to love that are frankly just not the best for your health.
 Here's a breakdown of the worst childhood foods.
+And for another trip down memory lane, check out these 15 Classic American Desserts That Deserve a Comeback.

 Opening up your lunch box and seeing a pack of zebra cakes would instantly make your school day better.
 But in reality, you were munching on more than 300 calories in just one snack that had more sugar than if you ate three Original Glazed Krispy Kreme Donuts…